 The online bookstore of Theatre Communications Group offers some wonderful plays it publishes.

-For what it’s worth: the top ten best-selling TCG books for October 2016
+For what it’s worth: the top ten best-selling TCG scripts for July 2017

 You also might want to consider one (or a bunch) of the 50 Best Plays of the Last 100 Years according to Entertainment Weekly.

 Broadway Records sells gift cards, and a special treat — a limited number of CDs signed by the casts or individual perfomers.
 Their digital offerings include current and recent Broadway musicals Anastasia, Bandstand, The Color Purple, Groundhog Day, as well as the first ever Tony Award® Season compilation album, They also offer live performances of such Broadway stars as Patti LuPone, Aaron Tveit, Norbert Leo Butz and Laura Benanti at 54 Below.

 (A night at 54 Below itself, “Broadway’s supper club,” would make a nice present.)